Cookies

 Thanks to our know-how in various programming languages (C#, Phyton, etc.) and the available OnBoard resources, we were ideally equipped to connect all the desired "components" to the monitoring system, as well as to check automatisms and document the resulting outcomes.
 CTE was thus able to consistently pursue and implement the ambitious goals of F. Hoffmann-La Roche AG with regard to the automation of building technology.

-Picture of Michael Gempp, IT Systems Engineer at ControlTech Engineering AG.
+Picture of Michael Gempp, deputy team leader at ControlTech Engineering AG.

 Are you interested in a similar project?

-Book a non-binding consultation with Michael Gempp, IT Systems Engineer.
+Book a non-binding meeting with Michael Gempp, Head of Industrial IT.

 Contact us now